Phthalic acid: Production

 Phthalic acid is produced by the catalytic oxidation of naphthalene or ortho-xylene directly to phthalic anhydride and a subsequent hydrolysis of the anhydride.

 Phthalic acid was first obtained by French chemist Auguste Laurent in 1836 by oxidizing naphthalene tetrachloride.
 Believing the resulting substance to be a naphthalene derivative, he named it "naphthalic acid".
 After the Swiss chemist Jean Charles Galissard de Marignac determined its correct formula, Laurent gave it its present name.
 Manufacturing methods in the nineteenth century included oxidation of naphthalene tetrachloride with nitric acid, or, better, oxidation of the hydrocarbon with fuming sulfuric acid, using mercury or mercury(II) sulfate as a catalyst.

 Synthesis

-Naphthalene on oxidation with potassium permanganate or potassium dichromate gives phthalic acid.
+Naphthalene, on oxidation with potassium permanganate or potassium dichromate, gives phthalic anhydride, which, through hydrolysis with hot water, gives phthalic acid.
+A more standard procedure is to oxidize napthalene with air, but this reaction proceeds explosively unless conditions are set up very accurately.

+Uses

+Phthalic acid in the form of phthalic anhydride is an important industrial chemical, used for making phthalates (esters of phthalic acid) that are used as plasticizers.
+However, phthalic anhydride is usually not made by dehydration of phthalic acid but from p-xylene or naphthalene.

-Reactions and uses
+Reactions

 It is a dibasic acid, with pKas of 2.89 and 5.51.
 The monopotassium salt, potassium hydrogen phthalate is a standard acid in analytical chemistry.
-Typically phthalate esters are prepared from the widely available phthalic anhydride.
+Phthalate esters are typically prepared from the widely available phthalic anhydride.
 Reduction of phthalic acid with sodium amalgam in the presence of water gives the 1,3-cyclohexadiene derivative.